dupuy/reliabot/CONTRIBUTING.md

 ### Commit messages

 - Limit the first line to 72 or fewer characters.
-- Start the first line with a [conventional commit type][21], like these
+- Start the first line with a [conventional commit type][24], like these
   examples: `feat:` or `ci(pre-commit):`.
-  - _You can use [commitizen][22] or similar tools to help manage this._
+  - _You can use [commitizen][25] or similar tools to help manage this._
 - Use the present tense ("Add feature" not "Added feature").
 - Use the imperative mood ("Move cursor to…" not "Moves cursor to…").
 - Reference issues and pull requests liberally after the first line.

 ### Python code

-Reliabot code uses [Black][22] style formatting.
-Pre-commit checks enforce this and some PEP code styles.
+Reliabot code follows [Black][25] style formatting.
+Pre-commit checks enforce this, along with various PEP code styles, using the much faster [Ruff formatter][26].

 ### Shell code